SabriJamal/UKCloud-transfer-StratMedPAED/README.md

 The workflow architecture can be found in workflow_diagram folder both as a .png and .graphml (for usage with yED).

 ## Credits
-Author: Sabri Jamal
-Centre of Molecular Pathology
+Author: Sabri Jamal, Centre of Molecular Pathology